 Welcome to Pro Typing Test!
-If you've ever taken a typing test, you've seen the letters "WPM" appear with your score.
+If you have ever taken a typing test, you have seen the letters "WPM" appear with your score.
 But what does WPM actually mean?
 How is it calculated?
 Is a 40 WPM score good or bad?
 And most importantly, how can you improve your WPM?

 This complete guide answers all these questions and more.
-By the end, you'll understand WPM inside out, know exactly where you stand, and have a clear plan to reach your typing goals.
-Let's dive in.
+By the end, you will understand WPM inside out, know exactly where you stand, and have a clear plan to reach your typing goals.
+Let us dive in.

 ⌨️ What is WPM?
 (Full Form & Meaning)

 WPM stands for "Words Per Minute."
-It's the standard unit for measuring typing speed.
+It is the standard unit for measuring typing speed.
 Simply put, WPM tells you how many words you can type in one minute.

-But here's an important detail: In the typing world, a "word" doesn't mean a dictionary word.
+However, here is an important detail: In the typing world, a "word" does not mean a dictionary word.
 Instead, one "word" is defined as 5 characters (including spaces, letters, numbers, and punctuation marks).

 Why 5 characters?
-Because different words have different lengths. "a" is 1 character, but "typist" is 6 characters.
+Because different words have different lengths. "a" has 1 character, but "typist" has 6 characters.
 Standardizing to 5 characters per word allows fair comparison across all typing tests.

 Examples of WPM Calculation: